robbyt/mew/README.md

 translate.py jit compiler.

-See this gist for a performance comparison between pure python, and pypy: https://gist.github.com/2253894
+See this gist for a performance comparison between pure python, and pypy:

+https://gist.github.com/2253894

 ## Pypy
-So the cool thing about Pypy, is that you can compile your Python code with the pypy translator, as long as you write your python code in "C compatible".
+So the cool thing about Pypy, is that you can compile your Python code with the pypy translator, as long as you write your python code "C compatible".

-Watch David Beazley's Pycon 2012 keynote for a really great overview of Pypy http://pyvideo.org/video/659/keynote-david-beazley
+Watch David Beazley's Pycon 2012 keynote for a really great overview of Pypy

+http://pyvideo.org/video/659/keynote-david-beazley

 # mew runner.py